aninditadash/java_basics/README.md

 # Introduction to Java

 Java is a high-level, object-oriented programming language used to build web apps, mobile applications, and enterprise software systems.
-It is known for its **Write Once, Run Anywhere** capability, which means code written in Java can run on any device that supports the Java Virtual Machine (JVM).
+It is platform-independent, which means we can write code once and run it anywhere using the Java Virtual Machine (JVM) (**Write Once, Run Anywhere**).
 It is one of the most popular and widely used programming language and platform.
 A platform is an environment that helps to develop and run programs written in any programming language.

 Notes:
 - [Setting up Environment Variables For Java](https://www.geeksforgeeks.org/java/setting-environment-java/).
 - [Setting up a Java Development Kit (JDK)](https://dev.java/learn/getting-started/#setting-up-jdk)

+### **Key Features of Java**

 ## **Table of contents**